Camille-keepcod/swapi/README.md

 # swapi

-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+This project uses :
+- in back Quarkus, the Supersonic Subatomic Java Framework in version 3.15.1
+- in front React with node-version=23.1.0 and npm-version=10.9.0

 If you want to learn more about Quarkus, please visit its website: <https://quarkus.io/>.